-Now that we are on the heels of spring cleanup, take the time to walk your property with a landscape professional and identify landscape beds that could use a pop of color—or sparsely planted spaces that need a boost with additional shrubs or perennials.
+Now that we are on the heels of spring cleanup take the time to walk your property with a landscape professional and identify landscape beds that could use a pop of color—or sparsely planted spaces that need a boost with additional shrubs or perennials.
 Examine edging and take stock of issues on your property that need attention.
-We’re talking about dealing with potential drainage issues before the rainy season, and putting mulch down so soil and plants can maximize its benefits.
+We’re talking about dealing with potential drainage issues before the rainy season and putting mulch down so soil and plants can maximize their benefits.

-Also, as our landscapes evolve so do their irrigation needs.
-If your irrigation system is still timed to water a mature landscape bed, do plants there have the same (if any) water needs?
-An irrigation audit can answer all of these questions while providing the information you need to make necessary repairs and plan for upgrades.
+Also, as our landscapes evolve, so do their irrigation needs.
+If your irrigation system is still timed to water a mature landscape bed, do plants have the same (if any) water needs?
+An irrigation audit can answer all of these questions while providing the necessary information for repairs and plans for upgrades.

 Do you have an irrigation map of your property?
 If not, now’s a good time to consider getting one.
-Irrigation maps are valuable for property owners (they actually boost value at time of sale), and assist irrigation technicians during audit and repair processes.
+Irrigation maps are valuable for property owners (they actually boost value at the time of sale) and assist irrigation technicians during audit and repair processes.

 Whether you’re dealing with an area of land that collects water—and therefore cannot support healthy turf or plants—or you’re working toward improved stormwater management, now is the time to devise a plan so you can work these projects in stages and complete them before drainage becomes a costly problem.

 The official first day of spring is upon us, so it might seem premature to talk about summer landscape plans—but not in this field!
 Taking action on those landscape plans now will prepare your grounds for a healthy summer, and the people who live, work and play on your Atlanta property will fully enjoy the investment.
 So don’t wait.